ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots.md

 If you have a number in your code, you can replace that number with a variable.
 In this case, the number is -100.
 That's the number that changes in the repeat loop.

-Create a variable called `x value`.
+Create a variable called `(x value)`.
 Make sure it is a **for this sprite only** variable.
 This will make sure only this sprite uses these variables.
+{ .hasInlineScratch }

 The first thing we do is set the variable to the starting number.